-- ✓ If you have not yet applied for a passport, contact your UWEC study abroad coordinator immediately.
-Passport processing is currently taking 8-11 weeks.
-Depending on when and where you plan to study abroad, it may not be possible to get a passport in time if you have not yet applied. - ✓ If you DO have a passport, be sure that your passport is valid for three to six monthsAFTER the end of your program, depending on your host country's requirements.
+- If you have not yet applied for a passport, contact your UWEC Study Abroad Manager immediately.
+Passport processing is currently taking 10-13 weeks.
+Depending on when and where you plan to study abroad, it may not be possible to get a passport in time if you have not yet applied. - If you DO have a passport, be sure that your passport is valid for three to six months AFTER the end of your program, depending on your host country's requirements.